hegerdes/homepage/content/blog/2026-01-gateway-api-exp-1.md

 ## Why a new API?
 The `Ingress` API is a core component of the `networking.k8s.io` Kubernetes API-Group.
 It defines the routing path for HTTP-Traffic (L7-Layer) via a bunch of rules with `PATH` and `Host`.
 It can also do TLS for these rules but that's pretty much it.
 It does not handle headers like `X-Forwarded`, cookies, authentication, payload size, compression, timeouts, redirects, traffic splitting and many more.
 All of these things **can** be done with ingress though, but not via its core API-Definition.
 Annotations are commonly used to enrich API-Objects with additional information.
 Ingress-Nginx had over 110 of them.
 A problem that comes with Annotations is that they are not validated, since they are not part of the API-Spec and that they are not vendor agnostic.
-So you can't use same annotations from Ingress-Nginx for Kong, HAProxy, Traefik or the Apache-Webserver-Ingress.
+So, you can't use the same annotations from Ingress-Nginx for Kong, HAProxy, Traefik or the Apache-Webserver-Ingress.
 Each of these have their own feature- and annotation set, switching ingress-controller usually takes some time.

 Another concern is that all these settings are applied at the ingress level.
 Should a developer with `Ingress` access really be able to alter the TLS config for a whole domain?